WabashOS/riscv-linux/README.md

         $ make ARCH=riscv vmlinux

+1. Update Kernel Headers
+We've added at least one syscall to linux for testing.
+We need to inform the toolchain about it.
+Do the following:

+    $ make ARCH=riscv headers_check
+    $ make ARCH=riscv INSTALL_HDR_PATH=$TOP/riscv-tools/riscv-gnu-toolchain/linux-headers headers_install

+Rebuild `riscv64-unknown-linux-gnu-gcc` with the `linux` target:

+    $ cd path/to/riscv-gnu-toolchain
+    $ make linux

 # BBL
 The berkeley boot loader ties everything together and creates a bootable image that qemu can run.
 Configure and build it thusly (The riscv-pk 'build' directory might need to be created first):